Peter Chitty: Changi Football League

 Transported to Changi Prison's Selerang barracks, Chitty became involved in the Changi Football League, the Australian rules competition for Prisoners at Changi.
 Chitty played for "Geelong", one of four sides in the league (the others were "Essendon", "Collingwood" and "Carlton").
 The League, with 15,000 Australian prisoners to choose from, was reportedly very strong and featured a number of players from leading leagues around the country.

 At the end of the season, Chitty captained a side of players from Victoria against a team containing the best players from the rest of the country.
 The match, which drew 10,000 spectators, saw Chitty awarded the Changi Brownlow from former Brownlow Medallist Wilfred Smallhorn (who was too ill to play).
-The medal, reputedly made partly from metal from a downed Japanese airplane, became Chitty's good luck charm for the remainder of the war.
+The medal, reputedly made partly from metal from a downed Japanese aeroplane, became Chitty's good luck charm for the remainder of the war.

 In 1943, Chitty was transferred to Burma where he spent eighteen months working on the Burma Railway.
 During this time, Chitty carried a fellow soldier who was dying of malaria more than 200 km along the Railway, partly for which, on 6 March 1947, he was awarded the British Empire Medal.